 Considering the new antagonist of the season, we have to wonder if the tables have turned this time around.
 Is it possible that the residents of the safe zone are so meek that Rick and company have become the new bad guys?
 It has crossed my mind more than once, especially since the show has to do something different.
 I mean, how do you top the fear associated with cannibals?
 What could possibly be worse then Terminus?
 If Rick and the rest become the villains, how can we still be rooting for our team?
 I think this theory hit home when Rick said that if the people of the safe zone couldn’t handle things, they would take everything over.
 Then Abraham became a leader, and clearly, Rick is already running things as the fake Sheriff.
 It would be interesting to see if the new antihero was actually the former hero.

 The Dead Son

 On episode 14 of The Walking Dead, titled SPEND, the son of the unofficial governor of the safe zone dies during a run.
 This could mean conflict between Ricks’s group and the safe zone inhabitants, although we also lost Noah R.I.P.
-Is it possible that if this blows up there will be true conflict between the two groups and that is the real main stage of the season?
+Is it possible that if this blows up there will be a true conflict between the two groups and that is the real main stage of the season?
 Would it even matter to them that we lost Noah?
 Deanna knows her son was reckless and unprepared, but it’s unclear how she will react to his passing.
-After all, she has trusted this new group of ruffians to help him and in turn, they return without him.
+After all, she has trusted this new group of ruffians to help him and in turn, they’ve returned without him.